Skip to content

 //-------------------------------------

-// 2) Store values you retrieved in a JavaScript object or array of objects, depending on the structure of the data required to be passed as input when your create new resources (POST request).
+// 2) Store the values in a JavaScript object or array of objects, depending on the structure required by the API.

 // 3) Convert the JavaScript object or array to a JSON string using JSON.stringify().